EdwinRozario/Prose/README.md

 ##Note
  Since we are dealing with unicode the gem dosent necessarily identifies the language all the time instead identifies the origin of the script.
 Example English alphabets belongs to Latin alphabet set.
 And Hindi letters belong to Devanagri.
 Havent included CJK yet.

+ CJK and other symbols will be recognaised in future.

 ##Source
 http://unicode.org/charts/